playframework/playframework/documentation/manual/working/scalaGuide/main/json/ScalaJsonAutomated.md

 @[auto-case-class-to-JSON](code/ScalaJsonAutomatedSpec.scala)

-And complete example of automatically parsing JSON to a case class is:
+And a complete example of automatically parsing JSON to a case class is:

 @[auto-JSON-to-case-class](code/ScalaJsonAutomatedSpec.scala)